 About the Owner

-Hi y’all, my name is Hannah, and I own Wildflowers & Charolais, through which I design and sell rustic, boho, shabby-chic home decor, accessories, and even digital products, as well as antiques and junk.
+Hi y’all, my name is Hannah, and I own Wildflowers & Charolais, through which I design and sell rustic, boho, shabby-chic home decor.
+Right now dream catchers are the obsession.

 I started this thing about a year ago, and it’s the best thing I’ve ever done.
 I’m such a craft-a-holic, and this is the perfect way for me to embrace my creativity, let my imagination run wild, and get my hands busy.
 I’ve always loved making things.
 I scrapbook, knit, quilt, restore furniture here and there, and do whatever wild project comes to mind, whether that be making my own macrame curtains or making goats milk soap.
 I just like to create things and make things my own.